-This guide provides an overview of the architecture, general operation and descriptions of the major components that compose the SGI® Altix® UV 100 family of servers.
-It also provides the standard procedures for powering on and powering off the system, basic troubleshooting, disk and PCIe card installation information, and important safety and regulatory specifications.
+This guide provides an overview of the architecture, general operation and descriptions of the major components that compose the SGI® Altix® UV 1000 family of servers.
+It also provides the standard procedures for powering on and powering off the system, basic troubleshooting and maintenance information, and important safety and regulatory specifications.